Virol

-Virol, also stylised as ViRoL, was a British twentieth century brand of malt extract preparation that also included bone marrow, and was designed as a nutritional supplement for the feeding of infants.
+Virol, also stylised as ViRoL, was a British twentieth-century brand of malt extract preparation that also included bone marrow, and was designed as a nutritional supplement for the feeding of infants.

 Ingredients

 The original ingredients of Virol were red marrow extracted by the use of glycerol from the rib bones of cattle and the bones of calves, refined beef fat, diastatic malt (containing a mixture of amylases that convert starch into maltose and dextrin), eggs, lemon syrup and soluble phosphates.
 This emulsified product was rich in nutrients and the manufacturing process did not destroy the vitamin content.
 Later, orange juice replaced lemon juice.

 Ownership and production

 Virol was first made in 1899 as an experimental product by Bovril in their London factory in Old Street, and was designed as a nutritional supplement for the feeding of infants.
 A company was set up to manufacture it the following year.
 Demand grew, and by the 1920s, production was transferred to a larger, more modern factory in Perivale.
-Before World War II the version "Virol and Milk" was established as a direct competitor to Horlicks.
+Before World War II, the version "Virol and Milk" was established as a direct competitor to Horlicks.
 During the war, production ceased as the ingredients became too difficult or costly to acquire.
 After the war, production resumed and the brand changed hands several times with consolidation in the food processing industry, to Cavenham Foods in 1971, Janks Brothers in 1977, and Optrex in 1979.
-It was discontinued in the 1980s.
+Virol was discontinued in the 1980s.